-Thank you for your cooperation.
-Please reach out at if you have any questions, or are needing guidance with this process.
+Please reach out if you have any questions, or are needing guidance with this process.
+Thank you in advance for your cooperation and your patience during this process.

 Nip Pesayanavin, PT, DPT, MS, LAT, ATC Director of Sports Medicine Wesleyan Christian Academy Phone: 336-209-9018 Email: npesayanavin@wcatrojans.org